 Data Management: How will your team be able to share documents efficiently and safely?
 And how will you securely manage your entire data online?

-In March 2020, our entire team at MyOperator switched to remote working.
+In March 2020, our entire team at MyOperator an IVR service provider switched to remote working.
 All with 2 days of planning!
 Here is our WFH story that—we think— you’d love to read and get some WFH tips along the way: Easy work from home process implementation by MyOperator [Story].

 Update your recruitment criteria